-While most people are familiar that GM of Canada manufactured unique Pontiacs, the Chevrolet’s sold in Canada also had some special variations.
-I recently wrote an overview of the Chevrolet Chevelle Super Sports, and mentioned that Canada kept the Malibu SS around after 1965.
+While most people are familiar that GM of Canada manufactured unique Pontiacs, the Chevrolets sold in Canada also had some special variations.
+I recently wrote an overview of the Chevrolet Chevelle Super Sport, and mentioned that Canada kept the Malibu SS around after 1965.
 Let’s look at GM of Canada’s Malibu SS and a few other Canadian only variations in Chevrolet’s A-body line.

 The 1966 model year was the year that introduced the SS396 in the US market.
-However, GM of Canada was not setup to manufacturer the SS396 so it did not produce any for the Canadian Market.
-Being that the Canada was a smaller market, GM of Canada simplified the Chevelle line.
+However, GM of Canada was not set up to manufacture the SS396, so it did not produce any for the Canadian Market.
+Being that Canada was a smaller market, GM of Canada simplified the Chevelle line.
 The US Chevelle line had the 300, 300 Deluxe, Malibu and the SS396, whereas Canada only had two series, the 300 and Malibu.
 Canada was only about 10% of the population of the US, and its buyers were on average thriftier than US customers.
 Nevertheless, that didn’t mean that the performance car market wasn’t starting to heat up north of the border as well.

 So GM of Canada came up with its own solution for a performance option on the Chevelle.
 They offered an option package called the “Sports option.”
 This was under option code A51, which was the bucket seat option code for US market cars.
-In Canada selecting A51 Sports option, got you a set of bucket seats, a console (for Powerglide or 4-speed), wheel covers, unique Malibu SS ornamentation and trim and a clock.
+In Canada, selecting A51 Sports option got you a set of bucket seats, a console (for Powerglide or 4-speed), wheel covers, unique Malibu SS ornamentation and trim, and a clock.
 Sound familiar?
 It was basically the same upgrades that buying a 1965 Malibu SS got you over a Malibu.
-In fact it was so close, the GM of Canada decided to use 1965 Malibu SS nameplates on any car equipped with the sports option.
+In fact it was so close, GM of Canada decided to use 1965 Malibu SS nameplates on any car equipped with the sports option.

 Things were not much different in Canada for the beginning of the 1967 model year.
 There was no SS396 model and the A51 sports option would transform your Malibu into a Malibu SS.
 Again the 396 was only available if the A51 option was selected and the 350 hp L34 (rated 10hp less than 1966) remained the only 396 available.
 While the US market saw the introduction of the TH400 for the SS396, Canadian brochures show the Powerglide as the only automatic available, even with the 396.
 However, there is some unconfirmed information that suggests that Canadian 396 cars could actually order a TH400.